-- Always wear a seat belt in a car.
-If you're 10 or under, you probably need a booster seat.
+Always wear a seatbelt in a car.
+Depending on your height, you might need a booster seat.
 Booster seats help the car's seat belt hold you properly in case of an accident and they help you see out the front window better.
-Kids need a booster seat until they are 4'9" in height and usually 8 to 12 years of age.
-Each state has their own laws for booster seat requirements.
+Kids need a booster seat until they are 4'9" in height and usually 8 to 12 years old.
+Each state has its own laws for booster seat requirements.

 - When you are walking on the street, always look both ways before you cross, and obey all streetlights and traffic signs.
 Always use a crosswalk.

-- Wear helmets or headgear and other safety equipment when biking, riding motorized bikes or vehicles, skateboarding, riding your scooter, playing contact sports like football, skiing, and doing other activities.
+- To avoid a head injury, always wear helmets or headgear and other safety equipment when biking, riding motorized bikes or vehicles, skateboarding, riding your scooter, playing contact sports like football, skiing, and doing other activities.

 See what we're saying?
 If you use your head, you can protect your head!